 A lot of people don’t get enough vegetables on the ketogenic diet, so it’s important to sneak them in whenever you can to avoid nutritional deficiencies.
 A side salad is a great way to do that, and Whataburger offers one.

-Actually, they offer two different salads.
-The other salad is an apple and cranberry chicken salad.
+They also have an apple and cranberry chicken salad.
 This is OK to eat as long as you hold the cranberries and apples.

-But it’s probably easier to stick with their side garden salad that contains romaine lettuce, tomatoes, cheddar cheese, and carrots.
+We recommend sticking with their side garden salad that contains romaine lettuce, tomatoes, cheddar cheese, and carrots.
 You’ll want to eat it dry as all of the available dressings appear to contain added sugar.

 #3.
 Beware of breading and hidden milk